Contact Us for a Free Consultation (833) 594-2133

 What Should You Tell a Potential Criminal Lawyer?

-Let's discuss the most important thing to tell a criminal defense attorney if you're thinking about hiring them.
+Let's discuss the most important things to tell a criminal defense attorney if you're considering hiring one.

 When I meet with clients, I want to get the whole story – find out about them, who they are, what their career looks like, what their family situation looks like, and if they've got a criminal record; obviously, I want to know about that.

-But, I also want to know what happened with the case because once I can see what happened with the case, that gives me an idea of how all of the puzzle pieces will fit together.
+However, I also want to know what happened with the case because once I see what happened, it gives me an idea of how all the puzzle pieces will fit together.

-All too often, clients want to tell me a bunch of information in their minds to try to defend the case right from the beginning.
+All too often, clients want to share a wealth of information in their minds to try to defend the case from the outset.
 So, I'm getting a spin on the information, which doesn't help me and doesn't help the client.

 So, when you're giving me all these additional details to defend yourself, I know where they fit in.

-I'm looking at them, going, well, based on what you told me, I don't understand why you're charged with a crime either.
-The problem is, you've only told me the story from your perspective.
+I'm looking at them and thinking, ' Well, based on what you told me, I don't understand why you're being charged with a crime either. ' The problem is, you've only told me the story from your perspective.

-I need first to know the story from the other perspective, and then we can talk about it from your viewpoint because then I know what I'm up against.
+I need first to understand the story from the other perspective, and then we can discuss it from your viewpoint, because that way I know what I'm up against.
 I know what they're accusing you of.
 I know what they say about you and can help you with your defense.
 So, that's the most important thing.

 That is, not only telling your attorney the truth but telling them the truth from the other side's perspective.